-- At the judging phase, the Winners of the Prizes will be determined by a judging committee, based on the combination of public vote, live performance audition and on suitability, as determined by the Contest Sponsors and their partners in their sole discretion.
+- At the judging phase, the Winners of the Prizes will be determined by a judging committee, based on the combination of public vote, Sound Off Showdown performance and on suitability, as determined by the Contest Sponsors and their partners in their sole discretion.

 How to vote